Welcome! Let’s Start Something Awesome.

 Ready to Begin?

-Now that you’ve selected a title for yourself and you know how you’ll be utilizing the Modlist, you’re ready to get started!
-Please start with Clean Install and move onto General Info if you’re just getting started.
-For your convenience, every module currently completed is listed just after those.
+Now that you’ve selected a title for yourself and know how you’ll be utilizing BMS, you’re ready to get started!
+Please start with Clean Install section and move on to General Info if you’re just getting started.
+For your convenience, every module currently completed is listed just after those two sections.